anon3173/KUnit/README.md

 # User Study Task Description
 The detailed description of the task for each stage (data preparation and model design) provided to the participants during the user study is in the directory [UserStudy_Tasks](UserStudy_Tasks).

+# Debugging Time
+The detailed analysis of debugging time during user study with and without KUnit is provided in [Analysis_of_Debugging_Time.pdf](Analysis_of_Debugging_Time.pdf).

 # Participants Response
 The qualitative response highlighting the advantages and disadvantages obtained from 36 participants in a post-study survey is provided in [Participants_Response.pdf](Participants_Response.pdf).

 # Results
 The results of comparing KUnit with the state-of-the-art approach DeepDiagnosis on 50 programs in our benchmark are provided in [RQ2_Results.xlsx](RQ2_Results.xlsx).
+And, the results of comparing KUnit with DeepDiagnosis during user study are provided in [RQ2_UserStudy_Results.xlsx](RQ2_UserStudy_Results.xlsx)